 PSU grants made from time to time by the Corporate Governance and HR Committee pursuant to the PSU Plan are expressed as a percentage of a participant's base salary, which percentage is determined based on the participant's position, without taking into account the number of PSUs already held by such participant.
-On April 1, 2015, the Corporate Governance and HR Committee granted PSUs to plan participants based on the guidelines established by the Committee as part of its annual review of the compensation policy.
+On April 1, 2016, the Corporate Governance and HR Committee granted PSUs to plan participants based on the guidelines established by the Committee as part of its annual review of the compensation policy.
 The guidelines are similar to the ones used for the options, and thus take into account the competitiveness of total compensation and compensation practices within the Combined Group, market trends, as well as the Company's pay-for-performance philosophy.

 Under the PSU Plan, each performance cycle shall consist of three financial years of the Company (a "Performance Cycle").
 At the time of grant, the Committee determines the vesting criteria (the "Vesting Criteria") which must be met by the Company.
 Such Vesting Criteria may include (i) a performance criteria for each financial year ("Annual Objectives") during a Performance Cycle and (ii) a performance criteria for a complete Performance Cycle (the "Cycle Objectives").
 Following completion of a Performance Cycle, the PSUs for which the Vesting Criteria have been achieved will vest and be paid-out to the participants.
+The maximum realisation of the PSU payout for a Performance Cycle cannot exceed 100% of the PSUs granted.
 The Corporate Governance and HR Committee has discretion to award compensation absent the achievement of the Vesting Criteria established.
-Such discretion was exercised during fiscal 2015 in relation to the sale of the Company's Bakery Division.
-The Board authorized the vesting of all PSUs previously granted to key employees of the Bakery Division, for which the Performance Cycle was still in progress.
-None of such Bakery Division key employees are NEOs.
+Such discretion was not exercised during fiscal 2016.